-The Four Seasons is a stately property on a big piece of land in the leafy Ballsbridge neighborhood.
-The 197 rooms and suites have traditional, pleasant decor with light colors and floral patterns, but the overall effect is a bit blander and less luxurious than at other Four Seasons properties.
+The InterContinental Dublin (formerly Four Seasons) is a stately property on a big piece of land in the leafy Ballsbridge neighborhood.
+The 197 rooms and suites have traditional, pleasant decor with light colors and floral patterns, but the overall effect is a bit blander and less luxurious than at other InterContinental properties.
 Big, marble bathrooms have separate soaking tubs and walk-in showers.
 There are several dining options here, including a tapas bar, surf and turf restaurant, and a casual cafe.
 Hotel highlights include a sunny indoor pool and Jacuzzi, along with a fitness center and spa.
 The grounds around the hotel are beautiful and include quirky, literary-themed sculptures along with a nice patio for outdoor seating.
 This tasteful hotel is a quiet pick in a residential area of Dublin, but there is a pesky daily fee for Wi-Fi.

 In the quiet, residential, leafy Ballsbridge neighborhood